-The work includes evaluating instruments and developing algorithms for automated identification of phytoplankton from automated image acquisition (in flow or in situ).
+The work included evaluating instruments and developing algorithms for automated identification of phytoplankton automated image acquisition (in flow or in situ).
 Three different commercial instruments and one instrument prototype were used.
 On the Swedish west coast (Skagerrak coast) a study of harmful algae and other phytoplankton was carried out near a mussel farm.
 The Imaging Flow Cytobot was deployed in situ and collected samples at six different depths for approximately two months.
-In the English Channel the old generation of FlowCAM and a prototype system, the FastCam, were used to analyse samples on research vessels or in the laboratory.
-In addition, the CytoSense and CytoSub were used to collect images.
-The in situ video system UVP5 was implemented during a cruise in the Baltic Sea-Skagerrak-Kattegatarea, together with a new generation of FlowCAM of faster acquisition and providing colour images and CytoSense.
+In the English Channel the old generation of FlowCAM and a prototype system, the FastCam, were used to analyse samples on research vessels or in the laborator.
+A colour version of FlowCAM was used both during a cruise in the Baltic Sea-Kattegat-Skattegat (July 2017) as well as in coastal monitoring in the Baltic and the Channel).
+In addition, the CytoSense and CytoSub were used to collect images in flow.

+The in situ video system UVP5 was implemented during a cruise in the Baltic Sea-Skagerrak-Kattegat area, together with a new generation of FlowCAM of faster acquisition and providing colour images and CytoSense.

 A major task was to develop and evaluate plankton identification algorithms.
-This includes using a subset of images of organisms for training the systems.
+This included the use of a subset of images of organisms for training the software tools.
 Existing software were improved (as the PhytoZooImage) and an image data system/platform named EcoTaxa was described and is currently available for storing and cooperative analysis/discrimination of plankton images.